-Dr Yilmaz Dziewior has been the director of Kunsthaus Bregenz since October 2009.
+Dr Yilmaz Dziewior has been the director of Museum Ludwig, Köln, since February 2015.

 Yilmaz Dziewior was born in 1964 in Bonn.
 He studied art history and archaeology in Bonn and London, writing his dissertation on Mies van der Rohe.
 His texts are regularly published in Artforum, Camera Austria and Texte zur Kunst.
 Among the artists about whom he has written catalogue essays are Cosima von Bonin, Thomas Demand, Marcel Odenbach, Jorge Prado, Manfred Pernice, Jack Pierson, Gregor Schneider and Rosemarie Trockel.

 As an independent curator for the Museum Ludwig in Cologne he carried out a project in 1997 with Sarah Lucas, while in 1999 he was responsible for the contemporary section of the exhibition “Kunstwelten im Dialog.
 Von Gauguin zur globalen Gegenwart”.
 From 2001 to 2008 he was director of the Kunstverein in Hamburg.
 Among the artists he has presented here in exhibitions and projects are Andrea Fraser, Jack Goldstein, Bodys Isek Kingelez, Paul McCarthy and Zhang Huan.
 The group exhibitions he has curated include “Andere Räume,” “Zusammenhänge herstellen” (both 2002), “Bühne 03” (2003) and “Formalismus.
 Moderne Kunst, heute” (2004/2005).
 In 2016, Dziewior was curator within the exhibition series "HIER UND JETZT im Museum Ludwig: Heimo Zobernig".